JosephusPaye/Keen-UI/Customization.md

 1. Create a `variables.scss` file somewhere in your project, for example, at `src/styles/variables.scss`.

+   > **Note**
-   **Note**: since this file will be imported into every Sass file, make sure it doesn't contain any CSS rules.
+   > Since this file will be imported into every Sass file, make sure it doesn't contain any CSS rules.
 It should contain only Sass variables, functions or mixins.

 2. If you're using Vite, add the following to `vite.config.js` ([more details here](https://vitejs.dev/config/shared-options.html#css-preprocessoroptions)):